Promoting transparency for better pension outcomes

 For RI to be successful there needs to be accountability.
 The responsibilities for oversight and implementation need to be clearly laid out.
 Important considerations in evaluating disclosures around governance include whether RI is part of the board’s oversight and how it is integrated within the organisation including executive management oversight and whether there is a dedicated role or team.

 3. Responsible investing implementation (55% of responsible investing factor score)

 Evaluation of implementation disclosures covers the key policies that funds use to implement RI.
 Funds are scored on whether actual activities and specific metrics are provided.
-Funds do not necessarily have to employ all these implementation strategies.
-However, transparency around not employing specific policies is considered.
-The key implementation policies included in the assessment are:
+Key implementation policies included in the assessment are:

 Disclosure of screening and monitoring criteria used to assess eligibility of investments.
 For instance, some funds exclude tobacco companies and list excluded investments.

 Disclosures around ownership policies that outline how funds engage with investees to bring about change that aligns with RI investing policies, values, and goals.
 For instance, funds are scored on whether disclosures around voting records, engagement statistics, etc. are provided.